Statement of intent

 Lord Street Primary School believes that, in order to facilitate teaching and learning, acceptable behaviour must be demonstrated in all aspects of school life.
 The school is committed to:

-- Following our CORE values
+- Following our ARC values

 - Promoting desired behaviour.